Research

 January 2025 - Present

-In collaboration with my esteemed mentor, Dr. Armin Langer, I am co-authoring the article "Promoting Pan-Americanism vis-à-vis U.S. Cultural Imperialism: Residente's 'This Is Not America' as Twenty-First-Century Latin American Resistance."
+In collaboration with my esteemed mentor, Dr. Armin Langer, I am co-authoring the article “Promoting Pan-Americanism vis-a-vis U.S. Cultural Imperialism: Puerto Rican Artist Residente’s Twenty-First-Century Latin American Resistance.”
 This research is funded by the prestigious Emerging Scholars Award, granted annually to around 50 select freshmen and sophomores.
 Notably, our article is the first-ever Emerging Scholars Award project chosen by and to represent the Center for Latin American Studies, marking a historic milestone for the program.

 My responsibilities thus far have included conducting a comprehensive literature review, drafting key sections of the article, analyzing and interpreting song lyrics, offering nuanced perspectives on the music video, and reviewing both primary and secondary sources to support our research.
 The article will be published in an academic journal once completed.